 When most people think of spreadsheets, they think of rows and columns of boxes.
 If that’s your experience, then prepare to be blown away.
 Spreadsheets can do so much more than a ledger of transactions.

 They are more like complex databases, with the ability to produce automatic reports and charts, and they can support all types of budgeting systems. (and if Tiller doesn’t have a template you like, you can just download a free budgeting spreadsheet and use their Feeds to make it automated)

-For example, the Tiller Envelope Budget spreadsheet (available through a separate Tiller Add-on) can do envelope budgeting based on how you categorize your spending.
+For example, the Savings Budget spreadsheet (available through a separate Tiller Community Solutions Add-on) can do envelope budgeting based on how you categorize your spending.
 It can track savings goals and adjust your budgets on the fly in case you go over one area and need to shift things around.
 If you want to allocate every penny, it can do that too.

 The biggest difference is that a spreadsheet is like a tailored suit and many of the other tools are like buying off the rack.
 It’s perfectly fine to buy off the rack, but it won’t fit perfectly.
 To get it just right, you’ll need to bring it to a tailor… which you can do with clothes, you can’t do that with software. 🙂